neutrinojs/neutrino/packages/style-loader/README.md

 - `loaders`: Provide an array of custom loaders used when loading stylesheets
 - `test`: File extensions which support stylesheets
 - `ruleId`: The ID of the webpack-chain rule used to identify the stylesheet loaders
-- `oneOfId`: The ID of the webpack-chain `oneOf` used to identify the normal (non-modules) rule
-- `styleUseId`: The ID of the webpack-chain `use` used to identify the style-loader
-- `cssUseId`: The ID of the webpack-chain `use` used to identify the css-loader
 - `modules`: Enable usage of CSS modules via `*.module.css` files.
 Set to `false` to disable and skip defining these rules.
 - `modulesTest`: File extensions which support CSS Modules stylesheets
-- `modulesOneOfId`: The ID of the webpack-chain `oneOf` used to identify the modules rule
-- `extractId`: The ID of the webpack-chain plugin used to identify the `ExtractTextPlugin`
 - `extract`: Options relating to the `ExtractTextPlugin` instance.
 Override `extract.plugin` to override plugin options.
 Override `extract.loader` to override the loader options.
 Set to `false` to disable stylesheet extraction.